KinetekEnergy/vsdiat-aashray-reddy/docs/Day-4/Grid-to-Track.md

 ### Open the Design in Magic

 We need to open our chip design in Magic.
-This let's us view everything in a easy-to-use GUI.
+This lets us view everything in an easy-to-use GUI.

 ```bash showLineNumbers
 # go to the vsdstdcelldesign folder
 cd Desktop/work/tools/openlane_working_dir/openlane/vsdstdcelldesign

 # open it in magic
 magic -T sky130A.tech sky130_inv.mag &